What is the City and Town approval process? How long will it take?

 How will the Project connect to downtown, public transit, and the universities?

 It is hard in Ithaca to have a Project that is not connected to downtown and the universities.
 Our immediate neighbor for this property is Ithaca College (IC), and trail access and public transportation allows an easy connection to both downtown and Cornell.
 We have given tours to both Cornell and IC administrators and they have been made aware of our plans to date.
 It will be up to them as to how involved they wish to become in the Project.
-We hope to have TCAT consider expanding their routes to the District and pedestrian and bicycle access will be available from Turner, Danby Road and the proposed Gateway Trail System.
+We will work with TCAT to expand their routes to the District and pedestrian and bicycle access will be available from Turner, Danby Road and the proposed Gateway Trail System.

 We hope that Cornell’s Urban Planning group will be involved with ideas for the District, and the Engineering school will help with energy conservation, distribution, and production of energy.
 With Ithaca being labeled a great place for tech start-ups, we hope to retain some of these companies here in Ithaca, and this site will provide that much needed space.